 France has long been considered the epicenter of douceur de vivre, “the sweet life.”

-So it’s surprising perhaps that the French have become the most stressed-out society on earth.
+So, it’s somewhat surprising that the French have become one of the most stressed-out societies on Earth.

-France has the highest lifetime rate of major depression in the world.
-(9)
+France has the highest lifetime rate of major depression among high-income countries.

-And now, more and more people in France are turning, not to red wine, but to coloring to relieve their stress.
+And now, more people in France are turning not to red wine, but to coloring to relieve their stress.

-The first blockbuster adult coloring book was Art-Thérapie: 100 Coloriages Anti-Stress which sold 3.5 million copies.
-(13)
+The first blockbuster adult coloring book, Art-Thérapie: 100 Coloriages Anti-Stress, has sold 3.5 million copies

-The fashion empires of Yves Saint Laurent and Hermès have released their own coloring books.
+The fashion empires of Yves Saint Laurent and Chanel have released their own coloring books.

-Coloring might be fun and relaxing, but is it equivalent to art therapy?
+Coloring might be fun and relaxing, but can it bestow the same benefits as art therapy?

 Art therapy uses the process of creating art, facilitated by an art therapist, to improve a person’s physical, mental, and emotional well-being.

-Many art therapists including Sarah Deaver, president of the American Art Therapy Association, have been supportive of the coloring movement.
-(14)
+Many art therapists including Sarah Deaver, PhD, president of the American Art Therapy Association, have been supportive of the coloring movement

 Some therapists believe that coloring provides the added benefit of taking us back to the simpler times of our childhood.

-There’s some hope that coloring can act as a “gateway activity” to reach people who could benefit from art therapy.
+There’s some evidence that coloring can act as a “gateway activity” to reach people who could benefit from art therapy.

-Coloring, for example, has been used to gently ease combat veterans suffering from PTSD into art therapy.
-(15)
+Coloring, for example, has been used to gently ease combat veterans suffering from PTSD into art therapy

 Art Therapists Against Coloring

-They usually have a masters degree and must complete hundreds of supervised hours working with clients before they get their degree.
-(16)
+They usually have a master’s degree and must complete hundreds of supervised hours working with clients before they get their degree.

 So, as you can imagine, not all art therapists are sold on the idea that you can simply color your way to better mental health.